 - 4. In the catalog tree, select the database that you need to recover.
 Under Versions, select Point of failure. - 5.
 Click Recover. - 6.
-Under Where to recover section: - a.
-In Data paths, select Original. - b.
-In Mount recovered databases, select Mount with Active Restore. - Leave the rest of the setting "as is" and click OK to start the recovery.
+Under Where to recover section, in Data paths, select Original. - Leave the rest of the setting "as is" and click OK to start the recovery.
 Details.
 You will see the window with the recovery activity progress and details.